MicrosoftDocs/sql-docs/docs/t-sql/statements/create-user-transact-sql.md

  [ ; ]

---Users based on Windows principals that connect through Windows group logins
+-- Users based on Windows principals that connect through Windows group logins
 CREATE USER
     {
           windows_principal [ { FOR | FROM } LOGIN windows_principal ]